-Mr P complains that Options UK Personal Pensions LLP ('Options') shouldn't have accepted his application to transfer his defined benefit pension into a self-invested personal pension ('SIPP') and invest his funds in an investment portfolio.
+Mr P complains that Options UK Personal Pensions LLP ('Options') shouldn't have accepted his application to transfer his defined benefit pension into a self-invested personal pension ('SIPP') and invest his funds in a Friends Provident International ('FPI') bond.
 He wants Options to put him back in the position he would've been in had Options not accepted his application.